Learning Outcomes

 Key Term: overriding duty

-An expert's primary obligation under CPR 35.3 is to assist the court impartially on matters within their specialist knowledge, which prevails over any duty owed to the instructing party.
+An expert’s primary obligation under CPR 35.3, to assist the court impartially on matters within their knowledge, which takes precedence over any instructions or interests of the instructing party.

 Court's Power to Restrict Expert Evidence